Sustainability at Nadī

 The Urgency: Climate Change

-As ICIMOD's report reveals, reaching the 1.5-degree Celsius target for global warming might already be too late.
+As ICIMOD's report reveals, achieving the 1.5-degree Celsius target for global warming might already be too late.
 Here is the link to their #saveoursnow campaign where they have highlighted the Himalayan issues because of climate change.

 While a vision for sustainability exists in the tourism industry, concrete action often falls short.